 Goddess Stream - Goddess Stream, also known as 'Shennü Xi' in Chinese, flows from the southern bank of the Yangtze opposite Goddess Peak.
-Once just a stream, the Three Gorges Dam raised the water level to 70-100m in depth, depending on the season.
+Once just a stream, the Three Gorges Dam raised the water level to 70-100 metres in depth, depending on the season.

-Day 19: Yangtze River Cruise - Shanghai
+Day 23: Yangtze River Cruise - Zhangjiajie

 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
-Disembark the ship and drive approximately 20 minutes passing through the surrounding areas (the coach is not permitted to stop for photos) and will drop your group off at the viewing area above the ship locks to truly appreciate the scale of this hydroelectric project.
-There is a small museum and a lookout here.
+Disembark the ship and drive approximately 45-minutes through the surrounding areas (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you can truly appreciate the scale of this hydroelectric project.
+There is a small museum and a lookout point here.
 The sightseeing will involve around 1 hour on foot.

-Later, transfer to Yichang where you will board your 2-hour flight to Shanghai.
+Later, drive 4 hours to Zhangjiajie where you will spend the